 A good example is how many apps launch a beta version for people to try out.
 Users get to try a near-complete product to use, try and play with for a considerable amount of time.
 Post that, they provide valuable feedback about the product to the business owner, so he or she can tweak the product and its features to accommodate features that the users liked or suggested and trim the fat based on what the users did not find handy or useful.

-Another example is how Mailchimp grew their business.
-Mailchimp initially focussed only on UI design, when some people approached them for help with aesthetic looking emails.
+Another example is how Mailchimp grew its business.
+Mailchimp initially focussed only on UI design, when some people approached them for help with aesthetic-looking emails.
 Mailchimp saw the opportunity and hit the ball out of the park.

 Stage 3: Hitting Gold

 The third stage of validating your product is making sure people find it useful enough to pay for it.
 It could be a nominal price initially, which you can increase with time, but what’s important is that there’s a transaction.

 There are many examples of this out there.
 You must have come across several products that let you try a free demo with limited features but asks you to pay if you want additional features or the complete package.